ChidimmaIdika/Computer_Vision-Face_Detection/README.md

 ## Implementation Details
 The key components of this project are as follows:

-I used Haar-cascade classifiers provided by OpenCV to detect frontal faces.
+-I used Haar-cascade classifiers provided by OpenCV to detect frontal faces.
-The detect function takes the grayscale image and the original frame and returns the frame with rectangles drawn around detected faces.
+-The detect function takes the grayscale image and the original frame and returns the frame with rectangles drawn around detected faces.

 ## Sample Output
 ![image](https://github.com/ChidimmaIdika/Computer_Vision-Face_Detection/assets/137975543/0ea70ac0-31cf-4307-a67d-be684dfb613a)